-Patchwork Farm, a new therapeutic care farm will offer children and young people with complex disabilities many opportunities to interact with animals and learn in an engaging outdoor setting.
+Patchwork Farm, a therapeutic care farm, will offer children and young people with complex disabilities many opportunities to interact with animals and learn in an engaging outdoor setting.

 Chailey Heritage Pathways offers flexible care in family homes or out in the community.

 Who to contact

 Where to go

 - Chailey Heritage Foundation

 Haywards Heath Road

 Fully accessible site with purpose-built residential accommodation.

 Fees are payable and these are usually covered by the young person's Local Authority.